Phillip Lloyd Powell 1919–2008

-At the urging of his friend George Nakashima, already an established studio furniture maker, Powell began designing his own studio furniture.
+At the urging of his friend George Nakashima, already an established studio furniture maker, Powell began designing his own furniture.
 He established a showroom in the heart of New Hope in 1953, open only by appointment and on Saturday evenings.
-In 1955, he began sharing his studio with Paul Evans, a metalsmith and fellow designer of sculptural, mid-century modern furniture.
+In 1955, he began sharing his studio with Paul Evans.
 The two artists shared a creative space until 1966, growing their businesses and collaborating on select furniture designs.
 In addition to his detailed woodworking, Powell also created pieces in stone, metal and slate.

 Though Powell began his work in the middle of the 20th century, his designs stand apart from the archetypal clean, sharp lines of many other mid-century makers.
 Along with his fellow Delaware Valley Modernists, George Nakashima and Wharton Esherick, he sought to elevate the natural form of wood and preferred organic curves and materials.
-A classic example of this is the singular, sculpted fireplace now on permanent exhibition at the Michener Museum of Art in nearby Doylestown, PA.
+A classic example of this is the singular, sculpted fireplace now on permanent exhibition, along with several other important pieces, at the Michener Museum of Art in Doylestown, Pennsylvania.
+But Powell’s work was also inspired by his love of world travel; The Powell Door, an intricately carved and brightly painted pine door (also at the Michener Museum of Art) suggests the influence of India, Spain, Portugal, Sicily, and Morocco.